 Director and founding partner of Australian Wilderness Adventures, Holger was born in Germany and was lucky enough to move to Tasmania with his family at the age of 2.
 Growing up in the beautiful Tamar Valley, North of Launceston he was introduced to the Tassie wilderness at a very early age.
 The Tassie wilderness is a place he feels very strongly about and is where this modern day bushman really feels at home.

 Holger will specialise in our remote walking trips in the Northern Territory, Tasmania and South Australia.
-Perhaps one of his most anticipated tours in 2011 is Australian Wilderness Adventures exploratory trout fishing trips in the remote,'Land of 1000 Lakes' in Tasmania's high country.
-With unsurpassed local knowledge coupled with a Certificate 4 in Eco Adventure Tourism and Expedition Medicine qualifications, Holger is an outstanding professional wilderness guide, with a passion and commitment to customer service that is truly world class.
+With unsurpassed local knowledge coupled with a Certificate IV in Eco Adventure Tourism and remote wilderness first aid qualifications, Holger is an outstanding professional wilderness guide, with a passion and commitment to customer service that is truly world class.

 Director and founding partner of Australian Wilderness Adventures, Richard Mayne started his career in tourism age 9 with a family tour of the UK and the United States of America.
 The bug had bitten and his travels, treks and work have since taken him to Fiji, South East Asia, the Middle East, United Kingdom, Canada, India, Nepal and Tibet.